SteveRohrlack/CitySimCore/README.md

 properties and functions that allow an object to be located on a layer.

-There are currently three different types of tiles:
+Three different types of tiles exist:

 * Propable
 * Ploppable